What makes the BID Unique?

-The Bachelor of Interdisciplinary Studies (BID) degree is an online & on campus degree completion program granted by Emporia State University's College of Liberal Arts and Sciences.
-This accredited alternative to conventional degree programs provides students a quality multi-disciplinary program of study that fulfills traditional university requirements and is designed to meet the student's specific goal for a college degree.
-Working closely with an academic advisor, each student develops his/her program of study from four proficiency areas: communication, information literacy, problem solving/decision making, and community leadership.
+The Bachelor of Interdisciplinary Studies (BID) degree is an online and on campus degree program presented by the Department of Interdisciplinary Studies in Emporia State University's College of Liberal Arts and Sciences.
+This accredited alternative to conventional degree programs provides students a quality multi-disciplinary program of study that fulfills traditional university requirements and is designed to meet the student's individual interests and goals.
+Working closely with an academic advisor, each student develops a program of study according to his/her interests.
 Students may choose to study either full or part-time.

 How does the BID compare to a BS or BA degree?

-The BIS is a regular four year baccalaureate degree that has identical structure to any BS or BA in terms of total hours (124) needed, upper division (senior college) course requirements and General Education requirements.
-Additionally, all courses we offer for the BID online degree are available to students in any of the other institutional degrees.
+The BID is a regular four year baccalaureate degree that has requirements similar to any BS or BA in terms of total credit hours needed (124), upper division course requirements (45 credit hours at the 300 level or above) and the university's general education requirements.
+All courses eligible for the BID online or on-campus degree are offered as part of other institutional degree programs.

 What is the program of study?

 Instead of having a major, you have a program of study.
 It is an individualized plan for the courses you choose to fulfill your educational/employment goals.